ActiveCampaign/mailhandler/readme.md

 ## Configure imap mailbox email to check

-If you plan to check for an email in your inbox which support IMAP, you can use mailhandler with provided IMAP settings.
+If you plan to search for emails in your remote inbox which support IMAP, you can use Mailhandler with provided IMAP settings:

 ``` ruby
 email_receiver = MailHandler.receiver(:imap) do |checker|